ilan-moroz/Factory-Project/README.md

 ## Pages

-Each controller has several associated pages for performing various actions (e.g., viewing, creating, editing, and deleting items).
+Each page has several associated dialogs for performing various actions (creating, editing, and deleting items).

 ## Tech Stack

 - Frontend: React.js with Redux for state management
 - Backend: Express.js on Node.js
 - Database: MongoDB
-- Routing: React-router-dom